murilo9/bookingeek/README.md

 Obs: a business may do several refunds to the same reservation, as long as the total refunded amount does not get bigger than the charged total.

-## Frontend Architecture
+## Pages

+A page loads all necessary data then renders one or more views.
+If rendering more than a view, a page will have the implementation of the proper navigation logic.
 A note about components: some components are containers (accept children) while others are "final".
 Some components are pure/dumb (don't rely on external state other than props) while others are impure/smart (rely on the store).

-### Pages

-A page loads all necessary data then renders one or more views.
-If rendering more than a view, a page will have the implementation of the proper navigation logic.

-#### Page: Authentication
+### Page: Authentication

 Displays sign in/up options.